 “Nothing is more deserving of our attention than learning voluntarily to help one another,”

-Pate's quote came from the Rotary speaker in late June, Prof. Emeritus Sandy Muir of the UCB Political Science Department.
-At that time, several members had asked if we could provide the full talk on E-Rev. We have had a few mishaps, but Sandy obliged and has sent it a second time.
-Hopefully you can read the talk - "DeTocqueville: the First Rotarian" in the link below.
+Pate's quote came from the Rotary speaker in late June, 2013, Prof. Emeritus Sandy Muir of the UCB Political Science Department.
+At that time, several members had asked if we could provide the full talk on E-Rev. Prof. Muir has provided the full text of "DeTocqueville: the First Rotarian" in the link below.
 Some of us think it should be in the "Rotarian" magazine.